 The fastener is held in place as the molten metal solidifies and instantly creates a high quality fusion weld.

-A weld stud fastener is manually or automatically inserted into the stud welder gun.
+A weld stud fastener is manually or automatically inserted into the stud welding gun.

 The Stud Welding Gun is positioned into firm contact with the work surface.

-The stud welding gun is activated and the weld stud fastener is welded in a fraction of a second.
+The stud welding gun is activated and the fastener is welded in a fraction of a second.
 The weld between the fastener and base metal develops full strength instantly.

 Installation of flanged aluminum CD studs with Sunbelt Pro-C 1000, VZB Feeder Bowl and PHM-500 Lift / Gap Stud Welding Gun, for rapid, high quality welds.